 But the instructions here are as close as it gets to “perfect,” and the result?
-Truly fluffy, puffy pancakes that are never heavy or dense and that are flavored with a pleasant vanilla aroma and taste.
+Truly puffy, fluffy pancakes that are never heavy or dense and that are pleasantly flavored with vanilla.

 This recipe makes 16-18 pancakes.
 The four of us eat 2-3 each, and the remaining freeze very well.
 The next morning I gently thaw them in the microwave and they’re almost as good as fresh.